 Overmixed batter.
 You want the batter to have no lumps, but to not be over mixed.
 Sifting in the flour helps a lot!
 Fold in the egg whites gently and know it's okay is clobs of white egg white mixture aren't fully incorporated into the mix.

 Your ingredients are old.
-We tossed out baking soda that was 2 years past expiration date that we had still been using and surpirse- a huge dfference was made in your baking results.
+We tossed out baking soda that was 2 years past the expiration date that we had still been using and surprise- a huge difference was made in your baking results.
 Old flour and leavening agents can make a huge difference.
-Remebmer they only have a few month shelf life afte being opened.
+Remember they only have a few months shelf life after being opened.

 Heat your griddle or skillet over medium high heat and spray with nonstick cooking spray.